tumtum73/interview/devops.md

+# Intro - soft skills
+- Tell me about yourself
+- What techniques and tools do you use to keep yourself organized?
+- Job History
+- What are your Strengths
+- What are your Weaknesses
+- biggest accomplishment / most proud of
+- biggest failure
+- What have you done to improve your knowledge in the last year?

 # General
 - Most apps we deploy these days are web based.
 You open a browser, any browser, type a url and hit enter.
 Describe what happens.
-- What tools do you use to stay up-to-date?
+- What operating system do you prefer and why?

 # Agile
 - [What is the difference between agile and devops?](https://azure.microsoft.com/en-us/overview/devops-vs-agile/#:~:text=Understanding%20the%20difference&text=DevOps%20is%20a%20culture%2C%20fostering,common%20reality%20of%20changing%20needs.)